The Importance of Young Women Leaders

 - This paper tells the story of those programs, highlighting each of the 4 sessions.

 - The authors and program staff model the themes of YWLI by sharing our own stories of connection.

 - We hear directly from the girls on the impact of this work, and make a strong case for robust growth and support of this initiative and others like it.

 As Girl Scouts USA CEO Anna Maria Chávez notes, “Girls opt out of leadership as early as fourth grade, when they have trouble raising their hands in class.”
 (Porter, 2015).
 This phenomenon has been referred to as loss of voice or the confidence gap.

-One initiative that has come out of the collaboration between CCL and Girl Scouts is the Young Women’s Leadership Institute (YWLI).
+One initiative that has come out of our collaboration with Girl Scouts is the Young Women’s Leadership Institute (YWLI).
 YWLI is designed to assist young women in better understanding themselves so they can work more effectively with others, and make more informed and focused decisions about their future.
 It employs experiential learning to help girls explore CCL’s research-based leadership concepts that build their knowledge, awareness, and skills.

-Already we have adapted this program to meet the needs of a wide age range of girls, and experimented with different program versions to meet school-year and summertime needs.
-Overall, the goal is to create programs that mix leadership development with specific themed content, such as core values, personality, career exploration, healthy relationships, communication, and community building.
+We adapted this program to meet the needs of a wide age range of girls and experimented with different program versions to meet school-year and summertime needs.
+Overall, the goal was to create programs that mix leadership development with specific themed content, such as core values, personality, career exploration, healthy relationships, communication, and community building.

 YWLI has four consistent themes: authenticity, self-clarity, connection, and agency.
-These themes are based on CCL’s research on women’s development and empowerment.
+These themes are based on our research on women’s development and empowerment.